metrorailings/OwlBlog/content/posts/week-16-circa-picks.md

 No recent history.
 This Bears team morale has to be called into question after that ugly defeat last week against the Vikings.
 Minnesota did absolutely everything in its power to hand the game to the Bears and Chicago absolutely refused to do anything with the opportunities the Vikings generously gave them.
 Sad.

+One thing to note - the books have clearly taken a side here with the Bears.
+Despite over 95% of the money being placed on the Seahawks, the sportsbooks absolutely refuse to move the line to the key number of 7.

 #### _Weather_

 Rainy, cold, and a little windy.
 Sloppy play is expected.